P7XCKD/NF/Notes Factory/Semister 5/CLD/xps/xp 1 shortified.md

 ---
 theory part

+Cloud Computing -

+Cloud computing is transforming traditional IT by offering scalable, on-demand access to computing resources like servers, storage, and databases over the internet.
+This shift is driven by technologies like loT, 5G, edge computing, Big Data, and Al-based analytics.
+Cloud solutions are cost-effective, flexible, and accessible from anywhere.

 ## 🌐 Cloud Computing – Overview

 Cloud computing is transforming traditional IT by offering scalable, on-demand access to computing resources like servers, storage, and databases over the internet.